JetBrains/teamcity-documentation/topics/reporting-issues.md

 Check the sections below for common cases and specific information to collect and send to us.

 ## Slowness, Hangings and Low Performance
+{product="tc"}

 If TeamCity is running slower than you would expect, please use the notes below to locate the slow process and send us all the relevant details if the process is a TeamCity one.

-#### Determine Which Process Is Slow
+### Determine Which Process Is Slow

-If you experience a slow TeamCity web UI response, checking for changes process, server\-side sources checkout, long clean-up times or other slow server activity, your target should be the machine where the TeamCity server is installed.
+If you experience a slow TeamCity web UI response, checking for changes process, server-side sources checkout, long clean-up times or other slow server activity, your target should be the machine where the TeamCity server is installed.
 If the issue is related only to a single build, you will need to investigate the TeamCity agent machine, which is running the build, and the server.

 Investigate the system resources (CPU, memory, IO) load.
 If there is a high load, determine the process causing it.
-If it is not a TeamCity\-related process, that might need addressing outside of the TeamCity scope.
-Also check for generic slow\-down reasons like anti\-virus software, maintenance time, and so on.
+If it is not a TeamCity-related process, that might need addressing outside of the TeamCity scope.
+Also check for generic slow-down reasons like antivirus software, maintenance time, and so on.

 If it is the TeamCity server that is loading the CPU/IO or there is no substantial CPU/IO load and everything runs just fine except for TeamCity, then this is to be investigated further.

-Check if you have any [Conflicting Software](known-issues.md#Conflicting+Software) like anti\-virus running on the machine and disable/uninstall it.
+Check if you have any [conflicting software](known-issues.md#Conflicting+Software) like antivirus running on the machine.
+Consider temporarily disabling it for test purposes, but make sure it doesn't compromise the security of your setup.

 Check that the database used by TeamCity and the file storage of the TeamCity Data Directory do not have performance issues.

 If you have a substantial TeamCity installation, check your [memory settings](installing-and-configuring-the-teamcity-server.md#Setting+Up+Memory+settings+for+TeamCity+Server) as the first step.

-#### Collect Data
+### Collect Data

 During the slow operation, take several thread dumps of the slow process (see below for thread dump taking approaches) with 5\-10 seconds interval.
 If the slowness continues, take several more thread dumps (for example, 3\-5 within several minutes) and then repeat after some time (for example, 10 minutes) while the process is still being slow.